northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module 15 - Integrating Defender for DevOps with GitHub Advanced Security.md

 ![Azure ADO Connector - Authorize](../Images/Pic2.png?raw=true)

 7. Click **Authorize** button.
+Login to github with the trial account just created.

-Now Click **Install** button under Install Defender for DevOps app.
+8. Now Click **Install** button under Install Defender for DevOps app.
 If this is the first time you’re authorizing your DevOps connection, you’ll receive a pop-up screen, that will ask you confirmation of which repository you'd like to install the app.

 ![Azure ADO Connector - Install](../Images/Pic3.png?raw=true)

 ![Azure ADO Connector - Choose Repository](../Images/Pic4.png?raw=true)

-8. Choose **All repositories** or **only select repositories** as per your choice and click on **Install**
+9. Choose **All repositories** or **only select repositories** as per your choice and click on **Install**

 ![Azure ADO Connector - Install](../Images/Pic5.png?raw=true)

-9. Once you click on install, you’ll receive another pop-up window requesting to enter the password inorder to confirm access
+10. Once you click on install, you’ll receive another pop-up window requesting to enter the password inorder to confirm access

-10. Back to the Azure portal, you’ll notice that the extension is installed > Click on **Review and Create** button to continue.
+11. Back to the Azure portal, you’ll notice that the extension is installed > Click on **Review and Create** button to continue.
-11. Navigating to the **Environment Settings** under **Microsoft Defender for Cloud**, you’ll notice the GitHub Connection was successfully created.
+12. Navigating to the **Environment Settings** under **Microsoft Defender for Cloud**, you’ll notice the GitHub Connection was successfully created.

 ![Azure ADO Connector - Confirming the connector](../Images/Pic6.png?raw=true)